KamilKoszarny/iotmanager/IoTManager version tracking and ideas.md

 ##Ideas

-- adding device to any site for admin
 - proposing new DeviceModel, DeviceType, Producer by Users for Admin approval
 - Device Faults: reporting, fixing, managing
 - Producer role